Skip to content

 SSH key path: ~/.ssh/id_ed25519

-Tailscale handles the networking, SSH handles the tunnel.
+Tailscale handles the networking, SSH handles the connection.
 No need to expose ports publicly.

-“connection refused” after SSH connects: The SSH tunnel is working but nothing is listening on the remote port.
+“connection refused” after SSH connects (tunnel transport): The SSH tunnel is working but nothing is listening on the remote port.
 Make sure the agent is running on the remote machine:

 Terminal window